Nitishmaan567/CyPro/README.md

-# Instructions:
+# Prerequsites:
 - To run the cypress automation tests you need to have following things on your device:
 - `NPM` and `Cypress` should be installed along with an `IDE` (most preferabbly Visual Studio Code)

-# How to run Cypress Spec files and
+# How to run Cypress Spec files:
 - After all the dependencies are installed and prerequisites are met
 -  Open your IDE
 - Click on the `file` option on the top right of the menu bar